zeromq/czmq/README.md

     //  Send a signal over a socket.
 A signal is a short message carrying a
     //  success/failure code (by convention, 0 means OK).
 Signals are encoded
     //  to be distinguishable from "normal" messages.
-Accepts a zock_t or a
+Accepts a zsock_t or a
     //  zactor_t argument, and returns 0 if successful, -1 if the signal could
     //  not be sent.
 Takes a polymorphic socket reference.
     CZMQ_EXPORT int